FelixHerrmann/FHDiffableViewControllers/README.md

 .package(url: "https://github.com/FelixHerrmann/FHDiffableViewControllers.git", from: "x.x.x")
 ```

+### Xcode

+Add the package to your project as shown [here](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).

 ### Manual

-Download the files in the [Sources](https://github.com/FelixHerrmann/FHDiffableViewControllers/tree/master/Sources) folder and drag them into you project.
+Download the files in the [Sources](/Sources) folder and drag them into you project.

 ## Usage

 If you are using Swift Package Manager, you have to import FHDiffableViewControllers to your file with `import FHDiffableViewControllers`.
-You can also import it globally with `@_exported import FHDiffableViewControllers`. (e.g. in `AppDelegate.swift`)

 Now you can inherit your view controller class from `FHDiffableTableViewController` and `FHDiffableCollectionViewController`.

 <br>

-But first we need a `SectionIdentifier` and `ItemIdentifier` which will be used for the generic types.
+But first you need a `SectionIdentifier` and `ItemIdentifier` which will be used for the generic types.
 Both types have to conform to `Hashable`.

 ```swift
 enum Section {